|

 If the wire is held very very close to the sphere terminal, the

-voltage falls almost to zero.
-But why does the voltage rise higher for a
+potential falls almost to zero.
+But why does the potential rise higher

 large gap between the wire and the sphere surface?
 I